cheezyT08/RubberJay/README.md

 > > Press the green ***Code*** button, then *Download ZIP*.

 ## Use:
-> Unxip folder, if downloaded using ZIP file,
+> Unzip folder, if downloaded using ZIP file,